 Understanding how a heat pump works is the key to understanding how a ductless heat pump works.
 Heat pumps perform both heating and cooling functions, depending on the weather outside and your temperature needs.
 When it’s cold out, a heat pump can extract heat from the ground or air outside and transfer it into your home.
 When it’s warm out, a heat pump can reverse its mechanisms with a reversing (or switchover) valve that redirects the flow of refrigerant.
 Then, the heat pump can pivot to a cooling function by removing heat from the home and sending it outside.

-Like we mentioned earlier, when a ductless heat pump switches from cooling to heating or vice versa, the reversing valve redirects the flow of refrigerant.
+When a ductless heat pump switches from cooling to heating or vice versa, the reversing valve redirects the flow of refrigerant.
 The system knows to do this on its own based on the temperature you set, so you’ll never need to touch the reversing valve.
 Once the ductless heat pump is ready to heat, these are the steps it follows:

 A ductless heat pump isn’t right for everyone, but there are certain circumstances that make ductless heating a viable option.
 If any of the following seems to apply to you, you might want to consider investing in ductless heating and cooling:

 If you’ve decided that a ductless heat pump is the right choice for your space, the next decision you’ll face is what kind you should have installed.
-While this comes down to personal preference, a good rule of thumb is that when only one space needs heating and cooling attention, a ductless mini-split should be installed.
-When multiple spaces need heating and cooling, or if your home has multiple people with different temperature needs living in it, ductless multi-splits are the best option.
+While this comes down to personal preference, a good rule of thumb is that when only one space needs heating and cooling attention, a ductless single-zone should be installed.
+When multiple spaces need heating and cooling, or if your home has multiple people with different temperature needs living in it, ductless multi-zones are the best option.
 That way, you can receive heated and cooled air throughout your home while tailoring each space to your specific temperature needs.